scwilkinson/dbscan-upper-scorpius/README.md

-# Clustering Analysis of Ophiuchus-Scorpius using DBSCAN
+# Clustering Analysis of Upper Scorpius using DBSCAN